Barbara P

 Begin by noting down the fundamental details: the book's title, author, publication date, and any relevant background information about the author or the book's context.

-Example: For instance, if you're writing a book review for "To Kill a Mockingbird" by Harper Lee, you'd include the author's name and a brief mention of the book's setting in the American South during the 1930s.
+Example: For instance, if you're reviewing "To Kill a Mockingbird" by Harper Lee, you'd include the author's name and a brief mention of the book's setting in the American South during the 1930s.

 Expert Tip